IfcOpenShell/IfcOpenShell/win/readme.txt

 IMPORTANT: If you wish to use any library from a custom location, modify the paths in run-cmake.bat accordingly.

-All of the dependencies are build as static libraries against the static run-time allowing the developer to effortlessly deploy standalone binaries.

 You can now build the project using the IfcOpenShell.sln file in the build folder.
 Build the INSTALL project if wanted.
 The project will installed to installed-vs<VERSION>-<ARCHITECTURE> folder in the project's root folder and the required IfcOpenShell-Python parts are deployed to the <PYTHONPATH>\Lib\site-packages folder.

+All of the dependencies are build as static libraries against the static run-time allowing the developer to effortlessly deploy standalone IFCOS binaries.

 == Directory Structure ==